360macky/case-studies/site/posts/graphem.md

 ### Publishing the package to NPM

 The package is published to NPM.
 And, it can be installed with `npm i graphem`.
+Or, using Yarn, `yarn add graphem`.

 ### Publishing the plugin on NASA Open MCT Community Plugins